kkhetarpal/Literature/MarkovDecisionProcess.md

   - Thus value function Vpi(s) = E(Gt|St=s) i.e. the expected return to be in a particular state.
 This is called the state value function for policy pi.
   - Similarly, Qpi(s,a) aka action value function for policy pi is the expected return starting from s,taking the action a, and thereafter following the policy pi.
 In other words, if I am in a stage, I take some action a, get some immediate reward - what would be the action value from the new state onwards.
 Qpi (s) = Epi [ Rt+1 +y Vpi (st+1) |St = s, At = a ]
   - Bellman Expectation Equation: The state value function can be decomposed into immediate reward + discounted value of the successor state.
 In other words, what happens on one step of following a policy and how much more reward we can get if I continue that policy from the new state.
 Vpi (s) = Epi [ Rt+1 +y Vpi (st+1) |St = s ]

+- Optimal Value Functions
+  - A policy pi is better than or equal to another policy pi' if it's expected return is greater than or equal to that of pi' for all states.
+There is always atleast ONE policy better than or equal to all other policies.
+This is known as the optimal policy.
+  - There may be more than 1 optimal policy, They are all denoted by pi' as they share the same state value function called the 'optimal state-value function'.
+They also share the same action-value function called the 'optimal action-value function'.